Ayana-CSG-HOMES/Ayana-CSG-HOMES/README.md

 # Ayana Andrews-Joseph 🎨🏋🏾‍♀️🚀
+I focus on delivering data-driven insights that allow B2B and B2C teams to leverage analytics at the C-suite decision-making processes.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/aajoseph)
-**Data Whisperer** | **Data Science Enthusiast** | **Process Optimization Dweeb**
+**Data Whisperer** | **Process Optimization Dweeb** | **Strategic Analytics Architect**

 ---

 ## About Me 🤓💼

 With a relentless drive for results, I turn complex data into actionable insights that make a real impact.
 Whether it’s in data engineering, advanced analytics, or building automated processes, I am focused on creating data solutions that are both intelligent and indispensable.

-Yes,
+At CoStar Group, my pivotal role as Lead Data Analyst harnesses strategic analytics to translate complex data patterns into compelling market insights.
+With a deep-seated expertise in clinical data analysis, my journey includes transforming healthcare data into actionable intelligence at VCU Health, a skill I've refined and carried over to the dynamic world of real estate analytics.
+What can I say - I know people.

 ---